nikitavoloboev/data/travel/meeting-people.md

 I love meeting new people whether it be through traveling, attending events or having conversations with people online.

 Best places to meet people are usually events of some kind.
+As well as asking them to meet for coffee.

-I usually add any person I found interesting to [my contacts](../macOS/apps/contacts.md).
+I add any person I found interesting to [my contacts](../macOS/apps/contacts.md).

 ## Links